The early radio afterglow of short GRB 230217A: Radio afterglow analysis

 \section{Radio afterglow analysis}

-The ATCA rapid-response detection of GRB 230217A represents the earliest detection of any (short or long) GRB to date.
-Splitting this observation into three and two images at 5.5 and 9\,GHz, respectively, the first epoch has a logarithmic central time of 1\,hr post-burst (or 1.3\,hr linear central time, see stars plotted in Figure~\ref{fig:lc_data}).
-The 5.5-6\,GHz detections of GRB 230217A in Figure~\ref{fig:lc_data} show evidence of modulation over the first few epochs with the largest outlier being the VLA detection at 0.79\,days post-burst.
-The all-sky model for refractive interstellar scintillation \citep[RISS19;][]{hancockRISS19} gives a transition frequency of $\nu_{0}=8.9$\,GHz at the position of GRB 230217A so we do expect the radio afterglow to scintillate in our frequency range as has been observed for other GRBs \citep{frail97,frail00,waxman98,chandra08,vanderhorst14,alexander19,rhodes22,anderson23}.
+The radio afterglow of GRB 230217A was detected up to 1.2\,day post-burst with ATCA and VLA in the $5.5-6$\,GHz radio band.
+Having split the ATCA rapid-response observation into three and two images at 5.5 and 9\,GHz, respectively, the first flux density measurements has a logarithmic central time of 1\,hr post-burst (or 1.3\,hr linear central time, see stars plotted in Figure~\ref{fig:lc_data}), which is the earliest radio detection of any GRB to date.

+We first investigate whether the flux density measurements of GRB 230217A could be affected by interstellar scintillation \citep[ISS;][]{goodman97} as has been seen in the radio afterglows of several long GRBs \citep{frail97,frail00,waxman98,chandra08,vanderhorst14,alexander19,rhodes22,anderson23}.
+The all-sky model for refractive interstellar scintillation \citep[RISS19;][]{hancockRISS19} returns a transition frequency of $\nu_{0}=8.9$\,GHz, with a scattering screen distance of $D=1.3$\,kpc, a scattering measure $SM=9 \pm 1 \times 10^{-4}$\,kpc\,m$^{-20/3}$, and first Frenzel zone size of 2.38 $\mu$as at $\nu_{0}$.
+This places our $5.5-6$\,GHz observations in the strong refractive regime and our 9\,GHz observations near the transition frequency.
+Following the equations in table 1 of \citet{granot14}, the predicted modulation index is up to $m=0.8$ and $m=1$ at 5.5 and 9\,GHz, respectively, for GRB 230217A.
+The radio afterglow may also experience intrinsic variability due to the passage of characteristic frequencies in the afterglow emitting region(s) \citep{granot02}.

-To test for short timescale variability within the first day post-burst, we performed a $\chi^{2}$ test \citep{gaensler00} on the detections of GRB 230217A.
-With the addition of a 10\% absolute flux calibration error based on the discrepancies between the ATCA and VLA measurements of the check source, the GRB afterglow detections are consistent with a steady source.
-This is not surprising given that splitting the first ATCA epoch reduces the sensitivity and necessarily increases the size of the error bars.
-There is also no evidence for intra-observational variability within the first VLA epoch when split into four $\sim9$\,min images.
+To test for evidence of short timescale variability within the first 1.2\,days post-burst, we performed a $\chi^{2}$ test on the detections of GRB 230217A, returning a probability of $P=0.15$ that the radio afterglow is consistent with a steady source over this time frame \citep[we require $P<0.001$ to claim variability, with $0.01<P<0.001$ being undetermined;][]{gaensler00,bell15}.
+A lack of detectable variability is not surprising given that splitting the first ATCA observation reduces the sensitivity and necessarily increases the size of the error bars.
+Similarly, we also perform a $\chi^{2}$ test to search for intra-observational variability within the first VLA observation when split into four $\sim9$\,min images, returning a probability of $P=0.5$ that the flux densities are consistent with a steady source within the 36 minute observation.
+While scintillation may affect the GRB radio afterglow, it is not significant enough to be distinguishable in our dataset.
+Similarly, it is also not possible to ascertain if a characteristic frequency is evolving through the observing band within this $\sim1$\,day time frame.